California schools chief re-elected in race that became referendum on education reform

 Both candidates were Democrats, highlighting differences within the party over how aggressively to pursue reforms that threaten instructors’ job projections.

 Tuck attacked California’s education system as dismally ineffective, saying it ranked in the bottom fifth among U.S. states in reading and math proficiency.
-Torlakson countered that he worked with Democratic Governor Jerry Brown to restore funding cut from education and that the state’s graduation rate was improving.
+Torlakson countered that he worked with Democratic Governor Jerry Brown to restore funding cut from education.

 In a key difference between the candidates, Tuck threw his support behind a landmark ruling by a state judge in Los Angeles who this year overturned California’s teacher tenure rules and other job protections, saying low-income and minority students in particular were harmed by the system.

-The state has filed a notice of appeal of the decision, a move supported by Torlakson.
+The state has filed a notice of appeal of the decision, a move supported by Torlakson, a former teacher.
 Tuck vowed to seek to have the appeal dropped.

-Tuck, who served as president of the non-profit Green Dot charter school organization and advised former Los Angeles Mayor Antonio Villaraigosa on education issues, also vowed to change teacher pay plans to reward top teachers more effectively and to use student test scores to evaluate instructors.
+Tuck, who served as president of a charter school organization and advised former Los Angeles Mayor Antonio Villaraigosa on education issues, also vowed to change teacher pay plans to reward top teachers more effectively and to use student test scores to evaluate instructors.

-During his campaign, Torlakson, a former teacher, argued teachers were being unfairly blamed for problems with the state’s education system.
+Despite his loss, Tuck’s strong showing was seen by some as an indication the reform agenda had gained momentum in the most populous U.S. state.

+“It will have a potential impact on the Democratic Party in California and national politics as we move on to the presidential campaign,” said University of Southern California political analyst Sherry Bebitch Jeffe.

 “They were tough, but we were tougher.
-After all, we’re teachers,” Torlakson said in a statement after his victory.
+After all, we’re teachers,” Torlakson said.

-Torlakson, who first won election to the position in 2010, was not available for an interview on Wednesday.